jay-waves/math/密码学/0 概念与标准/可证明安全/CPA-Secure.md

 ## Public Key Enc

+*If a public-key encryption scheme has indistinguishable encryptions in the presence of an eavesdropper, it is CPA-secure.*[^1]

 ### LR-oracle CPA experiment

 Formally, consider the following experiment defined for an adversary $A$ and a public-key encryption scheme $\Pi = (\text{Gen}, \text{Enc}, \text{Dec})$: